Azure Newsletter: February 2018

 Build your cloud skills with the latest in Azure

 Register today for Microsoft Tech Summit, a free technical learning event for IT professionals and developers coming to a city near you.
-Discover the latest trends, tools, and product roadmaps at more than 80 sessions, and meet with the experts who build and run Microsoft cloud services.
-Get inspired, deepen your expertise, and learn how to help lead your organization through real digital transformation.
+Discover the latest trends, tools and product roadmaps at more than 80 sessions, and meet with the experts who build and run Microsoft cloud services.
+Get inspired, deepen your expertise and learn how to help lead your organisation through real digital transformation.
 Find a free event near you.

 Course: Automating Azure Workloads

 Azure Automation can help you successfully automate manual, long-running, error-prone and frequently repeated administrative tasks.
 This free, self-paced course shows you how.
 Learn how to automate operational and management tasks in Azure to save time, increase reliability and improve consistency and accuracy using technologies such as Desired State Configuration, Azure Resource Manager templates and runbooks integrated with Automation.
 Sign up for the course.

 Course: Go serverless with Azure Functions and C# (.NET Conf 2017)

 Watch this session from .NET Conf 2017 for an exploration of serverless computing.
 Find out how Azure Functions – the serverless compute offering from Microsoft – automatically scales up and down based on the number of incoming events.
 It also helps you build .NET apps faster than ever while lowering your costs.
 Discover how easy it is to author C# functions in Visual Studio and how to run, debug and trigger on events in Azure from Visual Studio.
 Much more is offered in this demo-rich session – don’t miss it!

 Case study: Serverless in Supply Chain – introduction and architectural overview